-Course Number and Name: IMM 2623 Advanced Programmable Logic Controllers installations, and maintenance of electric motor controls.
+Course Number and Name: IMM 2623 Advanced Programmable Logic Controllers

+Description: Advanced PLC course that provides instruction in the various operations, installations, and maintenance of electric motor controls.
 Also, information in such areas as sequencer, program control, introduction to function blocks, sequential function chart, introduction to HMI, and logical and conversion instructions.